BashGui/easybashgui/docs/README.md

 * `easydialog-legacy` stand-alone to create dialog boxes externally (as old nowadays)
 * `easybashlib` used for for optional functions like cleaning temporally working dir

+#### Backend Widget support

+EBG implements differents dialogs boxes!
+You don't have to worry about what environment you are running the script in, as **EasyBashGUI** will handle this transparently, based on the availability of the widget backends (frontends).

+* Console mode:
+  * dialog
+  * cdialog
+  * whiptail (not selectable, just fallback)
+* Graphical mode:
+  * yad
+  * gtkdialog
+  * kdialog
+  * zenity
+  * xdialog

+If there is no dialog/cdialog support installed.
+Check next section about `supermode`!

+#### The supermode for backend widget

+The backends for frontends (the widgets to use to diaplay boxes) are selectable by the `supermode` environment variable.

+The `supermode` environment variable its only used to force or manually select an especific widget , by example using `kdialog` under GTK desktop, or by example using `zenity` under KDE environment.
+Also when EBG fails to detect widget usage!

+There is no `whiptail` mode because is used only as fallback! when dialog/cdialog is missing, simply just use `supermode=dialog` for!

 ### System wide usage vs module user usage

 If EBG is not installed you should have at least all the files in the same path